 The Government's brief shall be filed by no later than August 12, 2008.
 Petitioner's response shall be filed by no later than August 22, 2008.
 The Government's reply shall be filed by no later than September 4, 2008.
-It is further

-ORDERED that status reports shall be filed every thirty days, with the first report due September 2, 2008.
+It is further days, with the first report due September 2, 2008.
 The first status report shall include a report on the Government's efforts to streamline and improve the attorney visitation procedures.
 It is further